shortfastgood/agent-playground/tools/installation.md

 # Installation Guide

 This document outlines the steps to set up your development environment for the Agent Playground project.

+Unlike traditional detailed descriptions, this document only contains information specific to the project and its configurations.
+The tools used are well documented by their respective creators.
+For those who prefer not to read lengthy documentation, we suggest using AI chat capabilities.
+This approach is also one of the project's objectives, as it allows you to evaluate the benefits of interacting with your development tools.

 ## Prerequisites